noxvoortella/noxvoortella/README.md

 🛠️ My toolkit includes OpenAI, Python, Streamlit, AWS, Snowflake, SQL, Zendesk, ServiceNow, Salesforce, Jira, Figma, Anaplan, and Pigment, plus expertise in AI/ML projects that automate and elevate operations.

-✈️ Outside work, I'm passionate about volunteering for Meals on Wheels and exploring film, music, and aviation.
-I'm pursuing my private pilot license and channeling focus, precision, and determination into the skies.
-It’s a constant reminder that growth often comes from embracing challenges and trusting the process.
+✈️ Outside work, I volunteer for Meals on Wheels, explore film and music, and pursue my private pilot license—channeling curiosity and determination into new heights.
 I bring this same drive and curiosity to my work, embracing challenges that demand experimentation, collaboration, and measurable outcomes.

 Let’s connect and create solutions that make a difference! 🌟